-Mold can not only be hazardous to your health, but when homeowners first notice they may have problem, they’re not sure if they’re covered.
+Mold can not only be hazardous to your health, but when homeowners first notice they may have a problem, they’re not sure if they’re covered.
 Whether your homeowners insurance company has your back depends on a couple of things.
 Over the past several years, Illinois residents in increasing numbers have experienced incidents of mold in their homes or businesses.

-While those affected include renters, condo owners, homeowners and business properties, how Illinois insurers respond can vary.
+While those affected include renters, condo owners, homeowners, and business properties, how Illinois insurers respond can vary.

 Initially, indoor mold growth is unsightly, unsanitary and, of course, undesirable.
 The first thing you should do if you notice or can smell mold inside your home is to attempt to eliminate it and its cause as soon as possible.
-Left unchecked the mold can spread quickly under ripe conditions, eventually leading to the possibility of serious structural damage to your home – as well as resulting in potential health-related issues that could require medical attention.
+Left unchecked the mold can spread quickly under-ripe conditions, eventually leading to the possibility of serious structural damage to your home – as well as resulting in potential health-related issues that could require medical attention.

 According to the Centers for Disease Control (CDC), there isn’t much to worry about because minimal exposure to mold doesn’t automatically mean health problems.
 However, if the mold growth is extensive, spreading quickly, and visibly active – it could pose potential concern for individuals sensitive to irritants and cause allergic reactions that include wheezing, sneezing, coughing, and eye irritation.
 More severe reactions may occur, at which time a physician should be consulted.